sigau/easy_irods_commands/README.md

 	show_meta	: show_meta [option] or show_meta
 		 option are [-f] for a file and [-C] for a folder

+  switch_user : allow to switch between the differents users provided

 	synchro	: synchro [local path to folder] [optional:irods path] synchronise the contain of a local folder with irods [in irods path if given or in /zone/home/user by default] based on the sha256 can be fully automated with the help of when-changed (https://github.com/joh/when-changed) with : when-changed -r -q [folder] -c 'easicmd.py synchro [folder]'